ajcvickers/ajcvickers.github.io/_posts/2020-01-17-dontcallupdate.md

 Notice that the logic here is <em>exactly the same as the first example we looked at</em>.
 This means that if only the <code>Email</code> value has changed, then only the <code>Email</code> column is updated.

-Even better, if no values have changed, then the database will not be updated at all.
+Even better, if no values have changed, then the database will noEmailt be updated at all.

 ---